 - 1.1 This Evidence Base (EVB) paper is one in a series, which has been prepared to inform the preparation of the Derry City and Strabane District Local Development Plan (LDP) 2032. - 1.2 It builds upon the suite of 19 evidence base papers prepared and published alongside the Preferred Options Paper (POP), which established the baseline position as of May 2017 and identified the key issues that need to be addressed by the LDP.
-The evidence base paper therefore updates our baseline position and sets out the evidence that has informed the Agriculture and Other Rural Development policies within the draft Plan Strategy (dPS).
+The evidence base paper therefore updates our baseline position and sets out the evidence that has informed the other Development in the Countryside policies within the draft Plan Strategy (dPS).
 Whilst each of the evidence based papers can be read separately, there are inevitably some important related matters with other topics. - 1.3 It should be noted that the evidence base collected to inform the LDP also informed the basis of a series of additional assessments and appraisals required as part of the plan perpetration process, most notably the Sustainability Appraisal.
 By combining the evidence gathering stages for both the Sustainability Appraisal and the Local Development Plan, we aim to streamline the documentation produced and avoid duplication.
-It will also help to ensure that sustainable development is embedded in the planning process and that the Sustainability Appraisal is one of the main drivers informing the preparation of the LDP. - 1.4 It is the purpose of the planning system to secure the orderly and consistent development of land with the objective of furthering sustainable development and improving well-being.
-In essence, the statutory framework seeks to ensure that when preparing its Local Development Plan (LDP), the Council will take full account of the implications of Agriculture and Other Rural Development in relation to proposed land uses, locations of development and linkages to settlements.
+It will also help to ensure that sustainable development is embedded in the planning process and that the Sustainability Appraisal is one of the main drivers informing the preparation of the LDP. - 1.4 It is the purpose of the Planning system to secure the orderly and consistent development of land with the objective of furthering sustainable development and improving well-being.
+In essence, the statutory framework seeks to ensure that when preparing its Local Development Plan (LDP), the Council will take full account of the implications of Other Development in the Countryside in relation to proposed land uses, locations of development and linkages to settlements. - (2021 Update): The LDP dPS Chapter 15, and this resultant Evidence Base Paper EVB 15 was originally entitled Agriculture & Other Development in the Countryside.
+However, as a result of the consideration of the Representations received for the dPS, certain issues emerged that required to be included in this chapter and consequently, the Council has proposed to change the title of Chapter 15a to Other Development in the Countryside, in order to better reflect its new overall content.